What is Rational Emotive Behavior Therapy?

 - Column 5- This includes the cognitive distortions they’ve felt in the mind when the situation was going on.
 The name of the column is ‘Cognitive Distortions’.

-- Column 6- This column is named ‘Alternative Thoughts’ and contains some alternative thoughts found out through brainstorming that could replace the automatic dysfunctional thoughts.
+- Column 6- This column is named ‘Alternative Thoughts’ and contains some alternative thoughts found through brainstorming that could replace the automatic dysfunctional thoughts.

 - Column 7- The last column is called ‘Outcome’ and contains the outcome of the situation, thought, and action.

 This exercise helps the patient to identify their response to the situations clearly and consciously find out some alternative ways to think about situations.
-Thus, a regular record of thoughts and situations help them to develop a more conscious, positive and rational approaches towards different situations.
+Thus, a regular record of thoughts and situations help them to develop a more conscious, positive and rational approach towards different situations.

 REBT Consequence Analysis

 REBT Consequence Analysis is a technique or worksheet that helps patients to find out the consequences of the irrational beliefs they have.
 Mainly the consequences of the important things in their life are discussed here so that they can understand the necessity of changing some thoughts.

 The REBT Consequence Analysis worksheet comes with three sections.
 Each stage has its own content to write.

 The very first section of the worksheet comes with a label called ‘Situation and Target’.
 In this section, the patient writes about a major issue that they’re facing.
 Besides, he/she also writes the most important values and goals regarding the situation.